che-incubator/che-code/README.md

         cpuRequest: 30m
 ```

-:grey_exclamation: In this example, `quay.io/username/vs-code-open-source:next` specifies the container image of a branded Visual Studio Code - Open Source that will be pulled at workspace creation.
+:grey_exclamation: In this example, `quay.io/branding-organization/vs-code-open-source:next` specifies the container image of a branded Visual Studio Code - Open Source IDE that will be pulled at workspace creation.

 ### Verification